microsoft/presidio/CONTRIBUTING.md

 #### General note on adding recognizers
 1. Accuracy:

 Each recognizer, regardless of its complexity, could have false positives and false negatives.
-When adding new recognizers, we try to balance the affect of each recognizer on the entire system.
+When adding new recognizers, we try to balance the effect of each recognizer on the entire system.
 A recognizer with many false positives would affect the system's usability, while a recognizer with many false negatives might require more work before it can be integrated.
 We are working on a tool to automatically test new recognizers.
-In the mean time, it would be best if you clarified how you tested the recognizer's accuracy, and what datasets you used.
+In the mean time, it would be best if you clarified how you tested the recognizer's accuracy, and what datasets you've used.

 2. Performance: